Software-Hardware-Integration-Lab/Documentation/docs/Security-Management/Reference/Development/Data-Formats/2-PSM-IntuneScopeTag.md

 The Object ID (GUID) of the Security Group that contains all of the privileged configurations.

 **Description:**
 This security group is used for non-user/device configuration management, mostly for the marketplace and various intermediaries.
-This could also be used for by the end user to add config support to their custom stuff outside of MSM's lifecycle management and marketplace engines.
+This could also be used for by the end user to add config support to their custom stuff outside of SOP's lifecycle management and marketplace engines.
 This Security Group will be scanned for transitive membership count during license usage evaluation.

 **Example:**
 `Config=b0be63f9-d6ff-422b-b026-6e5e9ba8e15a`